Peaceful Solutions: Restorative Practices & Equity Program

 Since the launch of the program in 2018, disciplinary rates have decreased.
 However, YWCA discovered Black students are still accounting for over half of the annual suspensions while only accounting for a third of the student body.

-Policies that encourage police presence at schools, harsh tactics including physical restraint, and automatic punishments that result in suspensions and out-of-class time are huge contributors to the pipeline, but the problem is more complex than that.
+YWCA restorative practices work centers on equity and anti-racism to improve health outcomes for marginalized populations, especially Black and Brown students.
+Zero tolerance policies that encourage police presence at schools, harsh tactics including physical restraint, and automatic punishments that result in suspensions and out-of-class time impact Black and Brown students at a much higher rate and are huge contributors to these students having barriers in school, but the problem is more complex than that.

 The graphic below explains the effects of Restorative Practices vs. Zero Tolerance Policies: